CloudsDocker/cloudsdocker.github.io/source/_posts/2020-06-25-Awesome-DevOps.md

+---
+title: DevOps In a nutshell
+tags:
+- DevOps
+---

 *Confuse of Dev or Ops?
 Simple rule: if you are praise for Web site success, you are Dev; if you are blame when Web site down, you are Ops.*